Foreign exchange autotrading: Advantages

 An automated trading environment can generate more trades per market than a human trader can handle and can replicate its actions across multiple markets and time frames.
+An automated system can trade tirelessly and continuously without any disturbance.
 An automated system is also unaffected by the psychological swings that human traders are prey to.
 This is particularly relevant when trading with a mechanical model, which is typically developed on the assumption that all the trade entries flagged will actually be taken in real time trading.

 Disadvantages

-As a decentralized and relatively unregulated market, it is extremely attractive to a number of Forex scams.
-Forex autotrading, as it brings Forex trading to the masses makes even more people susceptible to frauds.
+While Forex autotrading systems, especially cloud-based ones that are active 24/7, are an attractive idea to many investors, as a decentralized and relatively unregulated market, the risk of Forex scams is high.
+Forex autotrading, as it brings Forex trading to the masses, makes even more people susceptible to frauds.
 Bodies such as the National Futures Association and the U.S. Securities and Exchange Commission have issued warnings and rules to avoid fraudulent Forex trading behavior.